High-Tc superconductivity in clathrate calcium hydride CaH6

-We typically synthesized calcium hydride via a reaction of calcium (Alfa Aesar 99.8\%) and BH$_{3}$NH$_{3}$ (Sigma-Aldrich, 97\%).
-Ca foil with the thickness of 2 \textit{$\mu$}m was sandwiched between the BH$_{3}$NH$_{3}$.
-The diamonds used in DACs had culets with diameter of 50-60 \textit{$\mu$}m and were beveled at 8.5$^{o}$ to diameter of about 250 \textit{$\mu$}m.
+We synthesized calcium hydride via a reaction of calcium (Alfa Aesar 99.5\%) and BH$_{3}$NH$_{3}$ (Sigma-Aldrich, 97\%) in a diamond anvil cell (DAC).
+The diamonds used in DACs had culets with diameters of 50-60 \textit{$\mu$}m and were beveled at 8.5$^{o}$ to diameter of about 250 \textit{$\mu$}m.
 Composite gasket consisting of a rhenium outer annulus and a cubic boron nitride (\textit{c}-BN) epoxy mixture insert was employed to contain the sample while isolating the electrical leads in the electrical measurements.
-The sample preparations were done in an inert Ar atmosphere in a glovebox with contents of O$_{2}$ and H$_{2}$O less than 0.01 ppm.
-The sample was first isolated from the surrounding atmosphere by compressing to about 20 GPa in the glove box and then taken out to further compression to the desirable pressure of 160-195 GPa.
-After loading, the sample was heated to about 2000 K with a one-sided pulsed radiation from a YAG laser.
-The pressure values in synthesis and electrical measurements were determined from room-temperature diamond Raman measurements \cite{A33}.

-\textit{In situ} high-pressure angle-dispersive XRD experiments at room temperature were performed principally at beamline BL15U1 (0.6199 {\AA}) of the Shanghai Synchrotron Radiation Facility.
-Some additional experiments were conducted at the 4W2 High Pressure Station of the Beijing Synchrotron Radiation Facility and BL10XU in SPring-8.
+Ca foil with the thickness of 2 \textit{$\mu$}m was sandwiched between the BH3NH3.
+Sample preparation was done in an inert Ar atmosphere with residual O$_{2}$ and H$_{2}$O contents of < 0.01 ppm to guarantee that the sample was properly isolated from the surrounding atmosphere.
+Afterwards, the samples were compressed to required pressures at room temperature.
+The pressure values in cell\_1 and cell\_2 was determined by the EOS of contacted Au electrode \cite{A1}, while pressures in the other cells were determined from room-temperature diamond Raman measurements \cite{A2}.
+One-side laser-heating experiments were performed using a pulsed YAG laser.
+The temperature was determined using the emission spectra of the blackbody radiation within the Planck’s radiation law. \textit{In situ} high-pressure powder XRD experiments with cell\_1 at room temperature were performed at beamline DESY (Hamburg), using the flat panel detector XRD1621 from PerkinElmer.
+The X-ray wavelength was ${\lambda}$ = 0.2904 {\AA}, and the beam size was 1.9 ${\times}$ 2.2 \textit{$\mu$}m$^{2}$ at the full width at half maximum (FWHM).
+The XRD patterns of cell\_2 and cell\_3 were obtained principally at beamline BL15U1 (${\lambda}$ = 0.6199 {\AA}) of Shanghai Synchrotron Radiation Facility using a focused (5 ${\times}$ 12 \textit{$\mu$}m$^{2}$) monochromatic X-ray beam.
+A Mar165 CCD was used as the detector.
+Additional experiments were conducted at the 4W2 High Pressure Station of the Beijing Synchrotron Radiation Facility and BL10XU in SPring-8.
 The sample to detector distance and other geometric parameters were calibrated using a CeO$_{2}$ standard.
-The software package Dioptas was used to integrate powder diffraction rings and convert the 2-dimensional data to 1-dimensional profiles \cite{A34}.
-In XRD measurements, the pressure was determined by the equation of state (EOS) of contacted Au electrode \cite{A35}.
-The resistances were measured via four-probe van der Pauw method with a current of 1-100 \textit{$\mu$}A and four Au electrodes were placed on the BH$_{3}$NH$_{3}$ plate.
+The software package Dioptas was used to integrate powder diffraction rings and convert the 2-dimensional data to 1-dimensional profiles \cite{A3}.
+The full profile analysis of the diffraction patterns and the Rietveld refinements were done using GSAS and EXPGUI packages \cite{A4}.